ineat/refcards/ansible/EN.md

 RefCard for Ansible usage.

-Written by Germain LEFEBVRE by December 2018 for Ansible v2.7 usage.
+Written by Germain LEFEBVRE on December 2018 for Ansible v2.7 usage.

 **Table of Contents**